All guides

 5. Supports Data-Driven Decisions

-Usability testing provides both quantitative and qualitative data about user behavior and preferences.
+Usability study provides both quantitative and qualitative data about user behavior and preferences.
 Audio and video recordings can help unlock qualitative feedback while heatmaps, time-on-task and completion rates can provide quantitative insights.

 6. Enhances User Engagement

-Usability testing helps you to identify potential usability issues and make improvements before releasing a new product or feature.
-This can be hugely helpful in building better user experiences, more consistently, leading to increased user engagement.
+Usability study helps you identify potential usability issues and make improvements before releasing a new product or feature.
+This can be hugely helpful in building delightful user experience and increase user engagement.

 Elevate your continuous UX Research